ishinder/EASTR/README.md

 ## Getting Started

 The installation steps for running EASTR are outlined below.

-Installation takes a few minutes.
+**Installing from source**

 1. Clone repository